 Making games for a living is often seen as a dream job and, in my experience, it’s that and more!
 For almost five years, I have been designing, developing, and distributing video games from the comfort of my home in Brisbane, Australia.
 I love my work and I’m acutely aware of how fortunate I am to be in such an enviable position.
 I know that I’m the one-in-a-million developer that had everything go right.

 But not everything is as it seems.
 I don’t just get to make games 24/7 – so much work is required to maintain a business like mine.
 I want to share a day in the life of a professional game developer and offer some insights into the realities of making games for a living.
 Of course, there is more to my life than I could cover in a blog post, but I hope this offers a few up-and-coming developers some food for thought.

 Let’s get straight into it, starting bright and early.

-I’m definitely a morning person, and while I regularly challenge myself to wake up this early, the reality is that I’m usually still asleep.
+I’m definitely a morning person, but while I regularly challenge myself to wake up this early, the reality is that I’m usually still asleep.